dry-python/returns/README.md

 import anyio  # or asyncio, or any other lib

 # We can then pass our `Future` to any library: asyncio, trio, curio.
-# And any event loop: rergular, uvloop, custom, etc
+# And use any event loop: regular, uvloop, even a custom one, etc
 assert anyio.run(second().awaitable) == 2
 ```

+As you can see `Future` allows you
+to work with async functions from a sync context.
+And to mix these two realms together.
 Use raw `Future` for operations that cannot raise exceptions.

 ### Async code without exceptions